At a Glance

 Global Server Coverage

 A VPN makes an excellent tool for accessing streaming and gaming content from spots around the globe that you might normally lack access to.
 Therefore, a VPN is only as good as its global server coverage.

-That means ExpressVPN is very good, as it has 2,000+ servers stationed in 94 countries around the world.
+That means NordVPN is very good, as it has 5,500+ servers stationed in nearly 60 countries around the world.

-The British Virgin Islands-based VPN takes full advantage of their home country’s lack of logging requirements and keeps no logs of any kind connected to their users’ online antics.
+The VPN keeps no logs of any kind connected to their users’ online antics.